Cape Raoul: Cape

-Cape Raoul (the natural feature) is situated at the southernmost part of the Tasman Peninsula, in south eastern Tasmania.
+Cape Raoul is a cape situated at the southernmost part of the Tasman Peninsula, in south eastern Tasmania.
 It forms the coastline of Raoul Bay, and is part of the dolerite landscape of the Tasman National Park.
+It's possible to reach by foot, and is one of Tasmania's 60 Great Short Walks.
+Part of the track is used to access Shipstern Bluff, a big wave surfing area which also gives good views of the Cape.